eucalypto/how-to-human.com/README.md

 ### Actual Deployment
 #### Via FTP
 I'm using Filezilla and I've created an extra ftp account how-to-human-ftp that I'm using for the credentials.
 In Filezilla, I've set up the "Explicit FTP over TLS" option, to make the FTP secure.
-Then I simply have to copy everything from `/public/*` (except `.git/`) to `/httpdocs/*` on the ftp side.
+Then I simply have to copy everything from `/public/*` to `/*` on the ftp side.

 #### Not via git
-My hoster allows me to create a git repository that I can push changes to.
+My hosting provider allows me to create a git repository that I can push changes to.
 But it uses the credentials of the single webmaster account.
 I would like to use separate credentials.
 So I.m using the FTP solution above.